GuilleAntico/accounting-notebook/README.md

-# Articles API
+# Accounting API

-Rest API to manage articles and users.
+Rest API to manage accounting for a single user.

 ## Getting Started